 The Courtesy Corps has been organized to provide additional assistance and direction for the convention.
-Mr. Jerry Taylor in the North Region Office is in charge of the Courtesy Corps.
-Attached are the 2013 Courtesy Corps Assignments (student, chapter and advisor assignments).
-All State Officer Candidates and Area Officers are assigned a Courtesy Corps duty, in addition to some general chapter assignments.
-Please review the Assignments carefully to see if your chapter is represented.
-The Courtesy Corps will meet with assigned students and teachers at 4:30 p.m. on Thursday, April 25, in the Arena.
+The Courtesy Corps will meet with assigned students and teachers at 4:30 p.m. on Thursday, April 26, in Room 308 in the Convention Center.
 All teachers assigned duties and responsibilities should be in attendance to review the requirements and duties of the Courtesy Corp.
 All other teachers are welcome to be in attendance.
 As a verification measure, please check the attached Courtesy Corps assignment sheet to determine if one of your members is assigned.

 • Advisor Roles and Responsibilities - Assignment Sheet

 Advisor responsibilities for convention are included with the courtesy corps attachment.
 Please read them carefully and familiarize yourself with your responsibilities during the convention.
 If you will not be able to fulfill your responsibility for any reason, please let Ben Lastly know immediately.
 As well as assigned responsibilities, please be aware of what is happening around you, adopt a neighborhood watch manner of thinking, and maintain a security watch at all times.
 With your cooperation and help, the convention will be a great experience for everyone involved.
 Every teacher on this list should attend the Courtesy Corps meeting.